ronjaluk/ronjal/README.md

 ### Hi there 👋

 Hello !
-My name is Ronja Lukkarinen and i am a 3rd year Web programming student at Business College Helsinki.
+My name is Ronja Lukkarinen and i am a junior web programmer who graduated from Business College Helsinki.

 You can contact me through email ronjaluk04@gmail.com